Part 3 – Gabriel’s “Telescope” Zooms out into the Distant Future

 Instead of concentrating all the wealth in a few hands (which is surely one of the main causes for the world’s present dire financial turmoil), the Antichrist and his backers (the False Prophet Beast) will figure they can afford to “disperse” some of that wealth.
 They may try to promote a fairer taxation system; or they could make use of the mark-number credit system (described in Revelation 13) in a way that will relieve the world’s financial distress.
 At the same time such a plan of action would, of course, go a long way towards consolidating their hold on the springs of power and on the allegiance of the world’s people.

-Although such policies are much needed in the world and would appear to be very just, it is well to remember that the power-brokers promoting such plans will be doing it mostly as a tactic for getting a tighter grip on the reins of world power.
-They are, we could say, the “descendants” of their ancestors who originally caused, or allowed to fester, the problems of unfair income distribution and oppression of the poor.
-So they will be “solving” the problems created by their forebears – not so much out of a sense of right, but because such policies will better serve their own interests in a changed world situation..
+Although such policies are much needed in the world and would appear to be very just, it is well to remember that the power-brokers promoting such plans will be doing it with the aim of getting a tighter grip on the reins of world power.

 For awhile these reforms will give their totalitarian rule a benign façade.
-Whether or not they will actually implement such a tax scheme we don’t know, but one thing is certain: it makes a great platform or promise which a politically astute leader (the Antichrist) can use to create a wave of euphoric hysteria and thereby gain the favor of the masses.
+Whether or not they will actually implement such a new tax or wealth re-distribution scheme we don’t know, but one thing is certain: it makes a great platform or promise which a politically astute leader (the Antichrist) can use to create a wave of euphoric hysteria and thereby gain the favor of the masses.

 Whatever happens in the initial stages of the Antichrist’s popularity, and despite whatever promises he makes, or even delivers on, we can be sure the new regime will show its true colors eventually, especially when it tries to force its secular religion of materialism and man-worship on the world.
 What seemed at first like benign dictatorship will devolve into oppressive tyranny.